Holmes Colbert: Chickasaw delegate

-After the American Civil War, the US required a new treaty from the Chickasaw, as the tribe had supported the Confederacy.
+After the American Civil War, the US required a new treaty from the Chickasaw Nation, as the tribe had supported the Confederacy.
 Holmes Colbert represented the tribe as a delegate to Washington, DC during these negotiations and later to Congress.
 One of the provisions of the peace treaty required the Chickasaw to emancipate their slaves, as the US had done, and offer those who wanted to stay in Indian Territory citizenship as Chickasaw or relocate to become US citizens.
 Their decision during this time to refuse citizenship to the Freedmen who stayed, as well as having previously formed an alliance with the Confederacy, likely played a role in the decision for the US government to take over half the land the Chickasaw owned from previous treaties without any compensation.
 Unlike the Freedmen of the other "Five Civilized Tribes," from emancipation in 1866 up until Oklahoma gained statehood in 1907, Freedmen that remained inside Chickasaw boundaries were essentially country-less.
 However they were later documented as Chickasaw Freedmen on the Dawes Rolls.

+Death

+Holmes Colbert died of typhoid fever in Washington, DC, in 1872.